famousj/the-little-hooner/hooner.md

 > Why?

-- JL - The next section of TLS is specific to the empty list which, as mentioned above, is not possible in Hoon.
-So I'm cutting this discussion.
+- JL - The next section of TLS referst to empty lists and then introduces `null?`.
+Hoon doesn't work this way, so I left it out.

-  At some point before digging into recursion, I'll discuss `?~`.
+- KM: At some point consider introducing `?~` into the disucssion of recursion.

 **Q:** Is it true or false that `s` is an atom